 Impressionistic – In this style the photographer uses techniques that play up the vague or elusive qualities of the scene.
 This kind of landscape retains the quality of what makes a landscape while at the same time giving an impression rather than a clear tone or representation.

-Abstract – The photographer uses the elements of the landscape as components to be manipulated to produce greater effect.
-Components are juxtaposed and moved to create a design rather than a real picture of what is actually represented.
+Abstract – The photographer uses the elements of the landscape as components to be manipulated to produce a greater effect.
+Components are juxtaposed and moved to create a design rather than a real picture of what is represented.

 1. Foreground – Focusing on an object in the foreground for framing purposes increases the drama of the shot.
-Also frame the shot with a center of interest to capture the eye of the viewer.
+Also, frame the shot with a center of interest to capture the eye of the viewer.

 2. Move the Center – Moving the center of interest off to one side also heightens the interest of the shot.

 3. Scale – Drawing attention to the size of the subject is sometimes important to the understanding of the scene.
-This can be done by adding people or a small object that would normally be in the scene to frame around gives the added dimension of scale.
+This can be done by adding people or a small object that would normally be in the scene to frame around giving the added dimension of scale.

 7. Weather – Don’t let the weather keep you from shooting.
 Sometimes the weather is just the dramatic effect that you are looking for.
 Rain has a way of adding softness and peacefulness to a scene, take advantage of it.
 Wind or ripples in water also add dramatic elements for a stronger photograph.

-8. Maximize Depth of Field – This is done by choose a small aperture setting in over to deepen the focus of the picture.
+8. Maximize Depth of Field – This is done by choosing a small aperture setting in over to deepen the focus of the picture.
 Bear in mind that a smaller aperture also means there is less light coming through, forcing other adjustments to compensate.

 Finally, always be on the lookout for a different viewpoint.
 Changing the point of view adds drama to an uninteresting or routine scene.
 Before snapping the shot, look through the viewer and move it right, then left, then up and down.
 Zoom in and then zoom out.
 Change the viewpoint.
 Only then after looking at as many possibilities as you can, do you take the picture.